sant0s12/cn-summary/book_summary.md

 Additionally, the header checksum was removed and the optional fields are pointed to instead of being part of the standard header, making the header fixed-length.

+# 5. The Network Layer: Control Plane

+## 5.2 Routing Algorithms

+Goal: Find cheap paths from senders to receivers also taking policies into account.
+Graphs are usually used to formulate the problem with edge cost determining some kind of important measure like distance, speed or monetary cost.

+Centralized routing algorithm (Link-State)
+: An algorithm that is aware of all links and their connections (with their respective costs) computes shortest paths between source and destination either on a central controller or replicated on each router.
+An example of such an algorithm is *Dijkstra's algorithm*.
+It computes the least cost path from a source to all other nodes in the network, thus, when a router finishes the computation, it can know the next hop for a given end destination.
+In some situations (e.g. when the path cost is based on network traffic), this algorithm can cause oscillations.
+This can be fixed by randomizing the time at which routers send link advertisements so that not all routers run the same instance of the algorithm.

+Decentralized routing algorithm
+: No node has complete information about the network so cheapest paths are calculated iteratively by sending and receiving information to and from neighbouring routers.

+Static routing algorithms
+: Routes change slowly over time, often because of human interaction.

+Dynamic routing algorithm
+: Routes change dynamically according to changes in topology or traffic.
+More responsive to network changes but can suffer problems like loops or route oscillation.

+### Distance-Vector (DV) Algorithm

+This algorithm is an example of a distributed algorithm.
+It is a distributed version of the *Bellman-Ford* algorithm.

+Each node $x$ keeps track of the following routing information:

+- $c(x, v)$: The patch cost from $x$ to $v$, $v$ being a directly connected to
+  $x$.
+- $D_x = [D_x(y) : y \in N]$: The node's distance vector. $D_x(y)$ being an
+  estimate of the least cost path from $x$ to $y$ and $N$ being the set of nodes.
+- $D_v = [D_v(y) : y \in N]$: The distance vector for each of its neighbors $v$.

+Now each node will send its distance vector to all of its neighbors asynchronously.
+When a node receives such a vector, its own vector is updated and resent to all the neighbors (if there were any changes):

+$$D_x(y) = \min_{v \in \text{neighbors of } x}\{c(x,v) + D_v(y)\}$$ for all $y
+\in N$. $v^*(y)$ is then the router that achieves the minimum for a given $y$ and is selected as the next hop router for that destination.

+Eventually (as long as the asynchronous communication is not interrupted)
+$D_x(y)$ will converge to the actual cost of the least cost path.

+When the link cost changes, the distance vector is recomputed and sent.
+Decreases in cost are propagated quickly while increases are propagated slowly and can lead to the *count-to-infinity* problem.
+This can be mitigated (but not fixed for the general case) by *poisoned reverse*.
+It consists of the following:
+If a router $z$ routes through $y$ to get to $x$, it will advertise to $y$ that its distance to $z$ is $\infty$.